uos/ros2_tutorial/ex04_navigation/README.md

 #### Inflation Layer

-To make computations simpler, the walls in the map are inflated by the robots radius.
+To make computations simpler, the walls in the map are inflated by the robot's radius.
 Like this, the robot can be considered as a point.
 Assuming the robots are looking like circles.

 ## Actions

 What you implemented so far are programs that run forever.
 For example, converting messages from topics to another topic.
 But some tasks of the robot have an end.
 For example, driving from A to B. Such a task is also referred to as an "action".
 For this ROS2 implements action interfaces to use.
 It is splitted into action servers and action client.
 The action server is always executing the action (like driving from A to B).
-The action-client is triggering the action an can receive feedback of the current progress of the action:
+The action client is triggering the action and can receive feedback by the action server of the current progress of the action:

 ![action_server_client](./dat/action_server_client.png)